Tenancy databases explained

 - they breached the agreement and because of the breach, either:

-- they owe an amount more than the bond and the Victorian Civil and Administrative Tribunal (VCAT) has made an order that they pay that amount; or
+- they owe an amount more than the bond and the VCAT has made an order that they pay that amount; or

 - VCAT has made a possession order.